- 1 What Is Mawa Cake?

 - Arrange Mawa, either make Mawa in your kitchen or buy it from the market.

-- Sift together wheat flour, baking powder, baking soda, salt and cardamom powder at least 3 times.
+- Sift together wheat flour, baking powder, baking soda, and salt at least 3 times.
 Sift it from a height.

 - Mix cardamom powder and chopped nuts in the flour.
 Keep this aside.